rik404/cs511-group9/Readme.md

 #### Contributors : Rishi Kesav Mohan (rkmohan2@illinois.edu) | Krishna Anandan Ganesan (kag8@illinois.edu) | Risheek Rakshit Sukumar Kanmani (rrs7@illinois.edu) | Nisha Ramasubramanian (nr50@illinois.edu)

 This repository contains the all the development we did as a part of evaluating NoSQL databases for executing OLAP workloads.
-Every section is equipped with its individual documentation to aid with executing the benchmarks for the respective NoSQL solution.
+Every section is equipped with its individual documentation to aid with executing the benchmarks for the respective Data pipeline.

+For generating the dataset for the respective data pipeline please refer the readme inside the koalabench folder.